 The lodge-like tasting room, complete with an inviting stone fireplace and vaulted ceiling with exposed beams, overlooks the farm’s forest, lake, open fields, and 15-acre vineyard.
 Here, guests sample off-dry Muscat Cannelli, French-style reds, easy-drinking white blend Trillium, and the winery’s State Fair-winning Carlos Muscadine wine.

 A rotating menu of tasting room snacks and plates come from the Maker’s Kitchen, a spacious, shared kitchen facility managed by Cindy.
-Maker’s Kitchen hosts guest chefs who prepare a daily menu of small plates for the tasting room, and on Sundays visitors can reserve and enjoy a Southern plate lunch featuring a seasonal protein, two vegetable sides, and a dessert.
+Maker’s Kitchen hosts guest chefs who prepare a daily menu of small plates for the tasting room, and on Sundays visitors can enjoy brunch.

 Sanders Ridge also invites guests to bring their dogs and kids to explore the grounds.
 “Everyone gravitates outside,” Cindy says.
 “It’s such a beautiful, casual spot to spend the day.”